sdetmharinavi/hnvtx/scripts/output.md

       {
         title: '2.
 Uploading Files',
         userSteps: [
-          "Select a destination folder.",
+          'Select a destination folder.',
-          "**Simple Upload:** Drag & drop files or click to browse.", "**Advanced (Camera):** Switch to 'Advanced Upload' to use the webcam/camera directly.", "Click 'Start Upload'.",
+          '**Simple Upload:** Drag & drop files or click to browse.', "**Advanced (Camera):** Switch to 'Advanced Upload' to use the webcam/camera directly.", "Click 'Start Upload'.",
         ],